massenz/mrct-futures/README.md

 ETH and `Tokens`.

-> Transactions from an external account to a contract account can trigger code which can execute many different actions, such as transferring tokens or even creating a new contract
+> Transactions from an external account to a contract account can trigger code which can execute many actions, such as transferring tokens or even creating a new contract

 Contract accounts have a 42 hex address (168 bits): it gets generated from the creator's address and their `nonce`.